spuddybike/understanding-metadata/docs/index.md

 ## Feedback on the site

-We are running a [short survey]() to get more general feedback, if you are able to find 10 minutes,
+We are running a [**short survey**](https://forms.office.com/Pages/ResponsePage.aspx?id=_oivH5ipW0yTySEKEdmlwq3y4WTeovdKhPNGBjVtQslUM0syVVU5VFJPUlg2VjVFU0FMUU5ZWldTWS4u) to get more general feedback, if you are able to find 10 minutes to complete it once you've reviewed the course.

 <hr>